 Jungfraujoch Exploration

 Now that we finally made it to our destination, we had some time to ourselves.
-So what do you do at the Jungfraujoch?
+So what do you do at Jungfraujoch?
 The obvious answer is to take in the scenery and enjoy the views.
 Walk through the tunnels and see the ice caves, visit the viewing platforms, and just enjoy yourself.

 We had about two hours to explore, which doesn’t seem like a lot, but was plenty of time.
-This two hours allowed us to travel at a leisurely pace without feeling too rushed.
+These two hours allowed us to travel at a leisurely pace without feeling too rushed.
 It was also great because we had plenty of time and could visit the top things in any order we pleased.
 Any more than two hours would have been too much time.

 Jungfraujoch to Kleine Scheidegg